Michael Zadoorian: Career

 In 2016, at the Cannes Film Festival, award-winning Italian director Paolo Virzi announced that The Leisure Seeker would be his first English language film, with Helen Mirren and Donald Sutherland starring as Ella and John.
 The script was adapted by Francesca Archibugi, Francesco Piccolo, Stephen Amidon and Virzi.
 Filming commenced in July, 2016 in Georgia and wrapped September 2016 in Key West, Florida.
 Sony Pictures Classics acquired all rights for the U.S., Latin America, Asia (excluding Japan), Eastern Europe, Portugal and South Africa, and the film was released in March 2018 in the United States.

 In 2018, Beautiful Music, was released by Akashic Books.
 Set in 1970's era Detroit, Beautiful Music is the story of one young man's transformation through music.
 Danny Yzemski is a husky, pop radio–loving loner balancing a dysfunctional home life with the sudden harsh realities of freshman year at a high school marked by racial turbulence.
 After tragedy strikes his family, Danny finds his own reason to carry on: rock ‘n’ roll.
 In particular, the heavy music of local legends like the MC5 and Iggy Pop.
-O, The Oprah Magazine named it one of the Top Books of Summer: “Danny Yzemski tunes out a dysfunctional family with Frank Zappa and Iggy Pop, shaking his countercultural fist at The Man in this eight-track flashback of a novel set in 1970s Detroit.”
-While The Wall Street Journal called it an "endearing coming-of-age tale measured in album tracks.”
+O, The Oprah Magazine named it one of the Top Books of Summer: “Danny Yzemski tunes out a dysfunctional family with Frank Zappa and Iggy Pop, shaking his countercultural fist at The Man in this eight-track flashback of a novel set in 1970s Detroit.
+While The Wall Street Journal called it an "endearing coming-of-age tale measured in album tracks.
+Beautiful Music also received a Michigan Notable Book award.

 2020 brought his fourth novel, The Narcissism of Small Differences also from Akashic Books.
 A comic novel about Joe Keen and Ana Urbanek, an aging creative-class couple long unmarried and without children, on the cusp of forty, caught between mainstream and alternative culture, sincerity and irony, achievement and arrested development.
 Set in 2009 Detroit, the book explores the financial, moral and everyday compromises we make simply to survive in the world, the consequences of those compromises and the people we become because of them.
 The book received highly positive reviews from Booklist and Kirkus Reviews.
 Library Journal called it: “[A] warm, surprisingly playful novel about middle-age crisis."
 Publishers Weekly stated that “Zadoorian’s comedy of contemporary manners resonates by virtue of its introspective characters and depictions of the small moments in life that, taken together, have great significance."

+He was named 2022 Michigan Author Award winner, a lifetime achievement award conferred by the Library of Michigan.

 Personal life

-A lifelong resident of the Detroit area, Zadoorian has worked as a lawn boy, a shipping room clerk, a plant guard for Chrysler, a UPS mail sorter, a freelance journalist, but primarily as an advertising copywriter, spending most of his career at the Doner and Campbell Ewald agencies in the Detroit area.
-He lives with his wife, Rita Simmons in Ferndale, Michigan.
+A lifelong resident of the Detroit area, Zadoorian has worked as a shipping room clerk, a plant guard for Chrysler, a UPS mail sorter, a freelance journalist, but primarily as an advertising copywriter, spending most of his career at the Doner and Campbell Ewald agencies in the Detroit area.
+He lives with his wife, Rita Simmons, in Ferndale, Michigan.